ioffe-ben/pureconnect-icws-code-snippets/README.md

 ## What are in the [ICWS (Interaction Center Web Services)](https://help.genesys.com/developer/cic/docs/icws/webhelp/conceptualcontent/welcome.htm) code snippets?
 ***How to:***
 - connect to [PureConnect Premise](Scripts/Connect%20to%20PureConnect%20Premise.py) and [PureConnect Cloud via Internet](Scripts/Connect%20to%20PureConnect%20Cloud%20via%20Internet.py)
-- generate list of [users]() / workgroups / roles / skills / wrap-up codes & category
+- generate list of [users]() / workgroups / roles / skills / wrap-up codes & category / status messages
 - generate list of users to licenses / licenses to users / workgroups to users / users to workgroups / roles to users / users to roles
 - send a Custom Notification to handlers and how to recive a Custom Notification from handlers
-- get and update IC user status
+- get and update IC user status / specific user's IC password
 - get and update System parameters / Server parameters / Structured parameters
 - get a set of attributes from an interaction / update the set of attributes on an interaction
 - get and set workgroup activations for a single user